microsoft/Windows-driver-samples/Building-Locally.md

 ### Option A: Use WDK NuGet Packages
 * See [Download the Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) for instructions on how to install Visual Studio, but only complete "Step 1".
 You do not need to install the SDK or the WDK.

+> Deprecated
-* Install the Visual Studio Windows Driver Kit Extension (WDK.vsix).
+>* Install the Visual Studio Windows Driver Kit Extension (WDK.vsix).
-    * Open Visual Studio -> Extensions -> Manage Extensions... -> Browse.
+>    * Open Visual Studio -> Extensions -> Manage Extensions... -> Browse.
-    * In the search bar type: `Windows Driver Kit`.
+>    * In the search bar type: `Windows Driver Kit`.
-    * Find the `Microsoft` signed extension.
+>    * Find the `Microsoft` signed extension.
-    * Click the Install button.
+>    * Click the Install button.

+Visual Studio now includes the Windows Driver Kit as an individual component.
+See [Option A](./Building-Locally.md#option-a-install-vs-components) from above.

+* Ensure Windows Driver Kit individual component is installed.
+See [Install Visual Studio 2022](https://learn.microsoft.com/en-us/windows-hardware/drivers/install-the-wdk-using-nuget#install-visual-studio-2022).
 * Launch a "Developer Command Prompt for VS 2022".
 * Restore WDK packages from feed :